 It’s the most important, in my opinion.

-Money is often a source of conflict because couples don’t talk openly about it.
+Money could be one of the sources of conflicts if couples don’t talk openly about it.
 What matters is conversation.

-In our case, I take responsibility for core household expenses.
-My wife’s income is treated as bonus growth for investments and experiences.
+In our case, if I take responsibility for core household expenses.
+My wife’s income is treated as growth for investments, experiences and her career.
 Other couples split 50/50.
 Both approaches can lead to the same financial outcome.

 We have quarterly check-ins.
 We review investments, returns, upcoming expenses.
 It’s not complicated, but it keeps both of us aware.
 Without that, resentment builds.
 One person might feel the other is too stingy or too careless.
 Joint decision-making builds confidence and avoids misunderstandings.